Meet Our Staff

 A Bellville native, Sean is a graduate of Clear Fork High School, class of 2002.
 After receiving his degree in Business Administration, Sean graduated from Cincinnati College of Mortuary Science in 2006, where he received the Homer D. Leffler Award for funeral directing and counseling as well as the Ohio Embalmers Association Award.
 He began serving families in the Snyder Family's Richland county locations immediately after graduation.

-Sean is the third member of the fourth generation of the Snyder Family to be active in funeral service.
 He holds licenses in Ohio as both Embalmer and Funeral Director.
-He and his wife Amanda and their two daughters Adelyn and Amelia live in Bellville.
+He and his wife Amanda and their three daughters Adelyn, Amelia, and Annabelle live in Bellville.

 Trent A. Snyder

-Trent is a distinguished Past President of the Mount Gilead Kiwanis Club and served as Board Chairman of the Morrow County Board of MR/DD from 1984-89.
-He also served on the Mount Gilead Chapter of the American Red Cross Board and the Health Opportunity Search Team for Morrow County.
-He is the father of two sons, Ryan and Chad Snyder.
-Trent and his wife Reina make their home in Boulder, Colorado.
+He is a Past President of the Mount Gilead Kiwanis Club and served as the Board Chairman of the Morrow County Board of MR/DD from 1984-89.
+Trent also served on the Mount Gilead Chapter of the American Red Cross Board, the Health Opportunity Search Team for Morrow County and the Morrow County Chapter of the American Heart Association Board.

 Weston T. Snyder